Inflation in Costa Rica

 Costa Rica - Inflation

-Consumer prices rose 0.22% in September compared to the previous month, marking a contrast with the 0.07% fall logged in August.
-According to the National Institute of Statistics and Census (INEC), September’s increase came on the back of higher prices for furniture, household goods and domestic services, which more than outweighed cheaper clothing and footwear.
+Consumer prices rose 0.05% in January compared to the previous month, down from 0.21% in December.
+According to the National Institute of Statistics and Census (INEC), January’s price rise came on the back of higher prices for rent and housing services, in addition to more expensive education.
+On the other hand, lower prices for food and non-alcoholic beverages, transport, and alcoholic beverages and cigarettes weighed on the overall reading in January.

 Costa Rica Inflation Forecast

-FocusEconomics Consensus Forecast panelists expect inflation to end this year at 2.8%, which is down 0.2 percentage points from last month's forecast.
-In 2019, the panel sees inflation ending the year at 3.0%, which is up 0.1 percentage points from last month’s forecast.
+FocusEconomics Consensus Forecast panelists expect inflation to end this year at 3.2%, which is unchanged from last month's forecast.
+In 2019, the panel sees inflation ending the year at 3.1%, which is also unchanged from last month’s forecast.

 Costa Rica - Inflation Data